Skip to main content

 • Serious infections

-It’s very important to report any side effects to the health care team right away, as there are often medicines that can help treat them.
+It is very important to report any side effects to your child’s health care team right away, as there are often medicines that can help treat them.

 This drug is used to treat some types of B-cell ALL in children.
 For example: